Your booking experience in Chester

 Proximity to public transport

-Stone Villa Guest House is a comfy option, offering free self-parking and complimentary parking as well as situated just 0.5 km from Chester train station.
+Stone Villa Guest House is a 10-minute walk from Chester train station.

 Convenience of staying in the city center

 Enjoy the bustle of the city and opt for a hotel in the center of Chester, such as Holiday Inn Express Chester - Racecourse or Mill Hotel & Spa.
 For travelers who want to experience the vibes of downtown Chester, we recommend to stay at centrally situated Base Serviced Apartments - City Road or The Bunkroom.
 Home to Macdonald New Blossoms, Chester City Centre district is a good base for a 4-star stay.

 Abode Chester and Crowne Plaza Chester are close to Eastgate Street.
 To explore some of Chester's attractions, choose an apartment near Eastgate Street, such as Whitegates Apartment or Grosvenor Place Guest House.